On this page

 The Corporations Act 2001 will be amended so the term ‘advice’ can only be used by super funds in relation to ‘personal advice’, not information about contributions or switching investment options.
 Financial advisers and licensees will also be required to disclose the number of super products on their approved product list and how many of these are in-house products.

 For more information about the different types of financial advice, see SuperGuide articles Seeking financial advice?
-A 5-step guide to obtaining expert help and Cheap financial advice available from super funds.
+A 5-step guide to obtaining expert help and How to find low cost (or free) financial advice.

 8. Limit fees and ban trailing commissions